KnBrBz/natsrequest/README.md

 Program fails with message like `Source.NNNN.N request: *Request.Publish: nats: timeout`.

-Number of iteraction that succeeds may vary.
+Number of iterations that succeeds may vary.

 ## Program structure